 - Decentralized Architecture

-Relational AI understands individuals specifically by mapping relationships between what they say, do, and feel over time and in different contexts.
+Relational AI understands individual uniqueness by mapping relationships between what they say, do, and feel over time and in different contexts.
 A mapping uses signals from multiple sources to create a complex cultural, moral and emotional lens, or benchmark, for each person.
-Each lens exhibits an internally consistent view of the world, which allows for comparisons among individuals, groups, or concepts in order to understand emotional, moral and cultural differences.
+Each lens represents that individual’s view of the world, which allows for comparisons among individuals, groups, or concepts in order to understand emotional, moral and cultural differences.